Two-Multicast Channel with Confidential Messages: A General Outer Bound

 \begin{theorem} The secrecy capacity region for the two-transmitter two-receiver channel with confidential messages is included in the set of rate pairs $(R_1,R_2)$ satisfying

 for some joint distribution

 \end{theorem} \begin{proof} The proof is available in \cite[Section~V]{AllertonPaper}. \end{proof}

-{\em {Example (Noiseless Switch Model):}} We consider an example of the two-transmitter two-receiver channel in which the legitimate receivers as well as eavesdropper have access to the noiseless version of each of the two transmitted values in a time-sharing (switched) manner, without interference from the other transmitter (Fig.~\ref{SKD3}).
-This corresponds to a situation in which transmitters operate on different spectral bands, while the receiving terminals have the capability of operating on one adaptable (time-varying) band~\cite{LiuMaric}.
-Here, it is assumed that both legitimate receivers operate according to a common random switch $s_1$ that is connected to Transmitter~1 with probability $\tau_1$ and to Transmitter~2 with probability $1-\tau_1$, and the eavesdropper operates according to another random switch $s_2$ that is connected to Transmitter~1 with probability $\tau-2$ and to Transmitter~2 with probability $1-\tau_2$.
+{\em {Example (Noiseless Switch Model):}} This example is motivated by two transmitters operating on different spectral bands, while the receiving terminals may receive adaptively on one band at a time~\cite{LiuMaric}.
+The eavesdropper in our example has access to one noiseless interference-free transmitted value at a time.
+Here, it is assumed that both legitimate receivers operate according to a common random switch $s_1$ that is connected to Transmitter~1 with probability $\tau_1$ and to Transmitter~2 with probability $1-\tau_1$, and the eavesdropper operates according to another random switch $s_2$ that is connected to Transmitter~1 with probability $\tau_2$ and to Transmitter~2 with probability $1-\tau_2$.
 Aside from the switches, the channel is noiseless.
 Both receivers and the eavesdropper have access to their own switch state information.
-Therefore the channel outputs are considered as follows
+Therefore the channel outputs are considered

 Since $y_1=y_2$, we also have $y'_1=y'_2$. \begin{theorem} The secrecy capacity region for the noiseless switch two-transmitter two-receiver channel with confidential messages is given by the set of rate pairs $(R_1,R_2)$ satisfying